 Ireland is one of 47 countries that participated in TIMSS at Fourth grade (Fourth class) in 2015.
 Ireland also participated at Fourth class, but not at Second Year, the last time TIMSS was held in 2011.

-In Spring 2018 (field trial) and Spring 2019 (main study), TIMSS 2019 will be carried out in Ireland in a nationally representative sample of randomly-selected primary schools.
-The purpose of the field trial is to try out new test and questionnaire material in all participating countries in advance of the main data collection.
+In Ireland, the next TIMSS Main Study will be carried out in spring 2019 with results published at the end of 2020.
+In spring 2018, the TIMSS Field Trial) was carried out in a nationally representative sample of randomly-selected primary schools.
+The purpose of the field trial was to try out new test and questionnaire material in all participating countries in advance of the main data collection.

 Following completion of the test (and a break), pupils are given a short Pupil Questionnaire which asks some questions about the pupil, what they think about school, and, in particular, what they think about maths and science.
 Information such as this is valuable in interpreting the results of the assessment, and in providing a snapshot of pupils’ views on their educational experience.

-- If you have been asked to take part in TIMSS and would like more information about what’s involved, please click here.
+- If you would like more information about TIMSS in Ireland, please click here.

 - To see the initial results of the 2015 assessment, click here.